Traditional or Roth IRA?

-An added perk for the Roth IRA is that you can continue to make contributions even after you reach age 70 ˝ if you still have earned income.
-And, there are no required withdrawals at any age, so a Roth IRA can be a tax-advantaged way to pass assets on to your heirs.
+An added perk for the Roth IRA is that you can continue to make contributions even after you reach age 70 ½ if you still have earned income.
+Also, there are no required withdrawals at any age, so a Roth IRA can be a tax-advantaged way to pass assets on to your heirs.

 Let us help

 Determining which IRA is right for you depends on your individual situation.
-I can answer your questions and give you the guidance to help you make that decision.
-Give me a call to learn more.
+COUNTRY Financial® can give you the guidance to help you make that decision.

 No bank guarantee